awsdocs/aws-cdk-guide/doc_source/hello_world.md

 **Tip**
 If you don't specify a template, the default is "app," which is the one we wanted anyway, so technically you can leave it out and save four keystrokes\.

-Each project you create using cdk init is also a Git repository\.
+If you have Git installed, ach project you create using cdk init is also initialized as a Git repository\.
 We'll ignore that for now, but it's there when you need it\.

 ## List the stacks in the app<a name="hello_world_tutorial_list_stacks"></a>